 4.)
 Whether or not I get the raise, I am going to buy that new car.

-Notice, in either of those: if we removed the uncertainty of the choice, we could replace the word whether with the word “if” to get a more definitive conditional statement.
+Notice that if we removed the uncertainty of the choice in either of these, we could replace the word whether with the word “if” to get a more definitive conditional statement.
 Without making those changes, the word “if” would be wrong.

 Subject of sentence: